graphsense/graphsense-tagpacks/README.md

 3.)
 All tags provide a dereferenceable pointer to their origin

 TagPacks not fulfilling above criteria can be maintained in some private Git repositories.

 ## How can I ingest TagPacks into my local GraphSense instance

-Ensure that there is a keyspace `tagPacks` in your local Cassandra instance.
+Ensure that there is a keyspace `tagpacks` in your local Cassandra instance.

     ./scripts/create_tagpack_schema.sh

-Validate a single TagPack or all TagPacks

-    ./scripts/tag_pack_tool.py validate packs/demo.yaml
+Put your TagPacks in the `packs` subfolder and validate and ingest them:

-    for f in packs/*yaml; do ./scripts/tag_pack_tool.py validate $f; done
+    ./scripts/tag_pack_tool.py validate <root_folder>

-Ingest a single TagPack or all TagPacks

-    ./scripts/tag_pack_tool.py ingest packs/demo.yaml
-    for f in packs/*yaml; do ./scripts/tag_pack_tool.py ingest $f; done
+    ./scripts/tag_pack_tool.py ingest <root_folder>

+The argument `<root_folder>` is by default the current folder, but it can be set to another TagPack folder with different `config.yaml` and `packs`.

 When ingesting TagPacks, you can specify the batch size to improve performances with the `-b` parameter (default is 500).

-## Additional help
-It may happen that different sources use different file formats, provide different names for the same entity or that some categories are not entirely correct.
-To facilitate checking and cleaning, there are two jupyter notebooks in the [scripts](scripts) folder, one for converting files into `yaml` format and one for data cleaning.

 After ingesting new TagPacks you should re-run the [graphsense-transformation](https://github.com/graphsense/graphsense-transformation)